gabssnake/observablehq-docs/docs/index.md

     details: Build in Observable and deploy everywhere.
   - title: Security
     link: /security/data-security-and-privacy
-    details: Learn about our security model and how to set up secrets.
+    details: Read about our security model and how to set up secrets.
+  - title: Accounts & Workspaces
+    details: Learn how to manage your account, billing, and workspaces.
+    link: /accounts-workspaces/accounts
 ---